-The applicant for a temporary educator eligibility (TEE) authorization has not yet met the requirements for a Colorado initial teacher license as a special education teacher, or for a special services license or an administrator license with a director of special education endorsement, but provides evidence of continuing enrollment in a program which will meet the requirements for that license.
+The applicant for a temporary educator eligibility (TEE) authorization has not yet met the requirements for a Colorado initial teacher license as a special education teacher or for a special services license or an administrator license with a director of special education endorsement but provides evidence of continuing enrollment in a program that will meet the requirements for that license.

 - 4.13(1) A TEE authorization is valid for one year.
 Renewal is contingent upon the applicant maintaining continuous progress toward completion of the approved preparation program.
-When this requirement is met, a TEE authorization may be renewed twice upon application for a total of three years. - 4.13(2) A TEE authorization may be issued to an applicant when: - 4.13(2)(a) a Colorado school district requests the TEE authorization in order to employ as a teacher or administrator an applicant who does not yet meet licensing requirements, but who meets the eligibility requirements specified below. - 4.13(2)(b) the school district provides documented evidence of a demonstrated need for specific and essential educational services which can be provided by the applicant, but which would be otherwise unavailable to students due to a shortage of licensed educators with appropriate endorsement(s).

-- 4.13(3) A special services provider who has met the minimum degree requirement necessary to practice in the chosen profession, but who has not completed a national content exam or school practicum may qualify for a TEE authorization under the supervision of a Colorado professionally licensed person in the same discipline. - 4.13(3)(a) A registered nurse who completed RN training in an associate degree program must be enrolled in an approved BSN program and provide evidence of continuing enrollment in the program which will meet the requirements for a school nurse and must complete the program within three years of obtaining the TTE. - 4.13(4) The applicant for a TEE shall: - 4.13(4)(a) be continuously enrolled in an approved I preparation program leading to a bachelor's or higher degree from an accepted institution of higher education. - 4.13(4)(b) be entered into an approved or alternative special education teacher or special education director preparation program, or applicable special services preparation program, offered by an accepted institution of higher education. - 4.13(4)(c) be approved for a TEE authorization based on evidence of experiences that are comparable to 4.13(4)(a) or 4.13(4)(b).
+When this requirement is met, a TEE authorization may be renewed twice upon application for a total of three years. - 4.13(2) A TEE authorization may be issued to an applicant when: - 4.13(2)(a) a Colorado school district requests the TEE authorization in order to employ as a teacher or administrator an applicant who does not yet meet licensing requirements but who meets the eligibility requirements specified below. - 4.13(2)(b) the school district provides documented evidence of a demonstrated need for specific and essential educational services that can be provided by the applicant but that would be otherwise unavailable to students due to a shortage of licensed educators with appropriate endorsement(s). - 4.13(3) A special services provider who has met the minimum degree requirement necessary to practice in the chosen profession but who has not completed a national content exam or school practicum may qualify for a TEE authorization under the supervision of a Colorado professionally licensed person in the same discipline. - 4.13(3)(a) A registered nurse who completed RN training in an associate degree program must be enrolled in an approved BSN program and provide evidence of continuing enrollment in the program that will meet the requirements for a school nurse and must complete the program within three years of obtaining the TEE. - 4.13(4) The applicant for a TEE shall: - 4.13(4)(a) be continuously enrolled in an approved preparation program leading to a bachelor's or higher degree from an accepted institution of higher education.